(Un)conditional Openness: Towards a Neochartalist Theory of Money and Trust

 See our Instructions for Authors page, if you are interested in submitting or pitching an essay to the journal.

-Money on the Left is open for submissions of completed original manuscripts.
 Unless otherwise indicated, submissions to Money on the Left will undergo anonymous peer-review prior to publication.
 Before submitting a manuscript for review, please ensure that it satisfies the following criteria:

 1. The manuscript should include (1) a title; (2) an abstract or a summary of the argument not to exceed 300 words; and (3) a bibliography or works cited page.